Nergan123/NerFW/README.md

 | **Name**   | **Description**                 | **Example**                                     |
 |:-----------|:--------------------------------|:------------------------------------------------|
 | add_button | Creates a new button for the ui | add_button("next", (10, 10), Functions.FORWARD) |

+## Known Issues

+1. Patreon api updates creators token everytime you are logging to your campaign